-Peter (David Schifter, Let Go and Let God, Bloody Ballet) and his wife Amanda (Vanessa Ore, Heaven Bound, One Church) have just bought a new home, the penthouse apartment in an oceanfront building no less.
+Peter (David Schifter, Let Go and Let God, Bloody Ballet) and his wife Amanda (Vanessa Ore, Heaven Bound, Legend of the Oro Arrowhead) have just bought a new home, the penthouse apartment in an oceanfront building no less.
 One with a great view of all the sailboats and yachts in the island’s marinas.

 Charles (Michael Paré, Battle Drone, Once Upon a Time in Deadwood) is a criminal who lives on one of those sailboats with his girlfriend Tess (Krista Grotte Saxon, Joe Vampire, A Nation’s Fire).
 Of course, this being a by the numbers thriller he beats her, and Amanda notices and becomes involved.
 When she disappears Charles becomes convinced they know he killed her and sets out to destroy them.